On generating series of finitely presented operads: Nonsymmetric operads

 The proof of Corollary~\ref{cor::nonsym_constant_growth} is based on the general facts about the Taylor coefficients of algebraic functions and on the positivity of coefficients in the system~(\ref{eq::nonsym_system_eq}).

-Consider the system of equations~(\ref{eq::nonsym_system_eq}) obtained while using the first algorithm.
+Consider the system of equations~(\ref{eq::nonsym_system_eq}) obtained while using the first algorithm presented in Section~\ref{sec::many_relations}.
 Let us remind that the series $y_i = \sum_{n\geq 0} y_{i,n} z^n$ is a generating series of the set of monomials in $\widetilde{\M_{b_i}}$ and the right hand side of any equation from this system has strictly positive coefficients.
 Therefore, for all $i$ the series $y_i$ is an algebraic function with nonnegative integer coefficients bounded by the dimensions of $\P(n)$.
-We first explain the technical result on algebraic functions with subexponential growth of coefficients and then present a proof of Corollary~\ref{cor::nonsym_constant_growth}. \begin{lemma} Suppose that $f(z):=\sum_{n\geq 1} f_n z^{n}$ is an algebraic function, such that the sequence of coefficients form a sequence of nonnegative real numbers with subexponential growth.
-Then there exists a rational number $s$, integer number $m$ and a pair of constants $C_{-},C_{+}$ such that for $n_0$ sufficiently large \begin{itemize} \item[(a)] the upper bound $f_n< C_{+} n^s$ is true for all $n>n_0$, \item[(b)] the lower bound $f_n> C_{-} n^{s}$ is true for at least one index $n$ in each consecutive collection $\{N,N+1,\ldots,N+m-1\}$ of $m$ integer numbers, where $N>n_0$. \end{itemize} \end{lemma}
+First, we explain the technical result on algebraic functions with subexponential growth of coefficients and then explain a proof of Corollary~\ref{cor::nonsym_constant_growth}. \begin{lemma} Suppose that $f(z):=\sum_{n\geq 1} f_n z^{n}$ is an algebraic function, such that the sequence of coefficients form a sequence of nonnegative real numbers with subexponential growth.
+Then there exists a rational number $s$, integer $m$ and a pair of constants $C_{-},C_{+}$ such that for $n_0$ sufficiently large \begin{itemize} \item[(a)] the upper bound $f_n< C_{+} n^s$ is true for all $n>n_0$, \item[(b)] the lower bound $f_n> C_{-} n^{s}$ is true for at least one index $n$ in each consecutive collection $\{N,N+1,\ldots,N+m-1\}$ of $m$ integers, where $N>n_0$. \end{itemize} \end{lemma}